Gavin-OP/CSCI3100-ChatU/backend/README.md

 - `/blacklist/add/:userId`

     - Usage: Add a user to the blacklist

     - GET

-    - Output:
+    - Output

         Success output:

         ```javascript
         {
                     "message": "User added to blacklist successfully",
                     "blacklist": [
                     6,
                     5,
                     2
                ],
             "action_status": true
-        }
+        },
         ```

         Failure output:

         ```javascript
         {
                     "message": "User already in blacklist"
         }
         ```

         ```javascript
          {
                     "message": "User not found.
 Cannot add a non-existing user to the blacklist."
          }
         ```

         ```javascript
         {
                     "message": "Cannot add yourself to the blacklist"
         }
         ```

 - `/blacklist/delete/:userId`
     - Usage: Delete a user from blacklist

     - GET

     - Output:

         Success output:

         ```javascript
         {
             "message": "User with ID 2 removed from your blacklist.",